CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 3.2.
 Running the code

-@TODO: Explain your code & directory structure and how other people can run it.
 We prune a DeiT-III-Small model pre-trained on ImageNet1K.
 The pre-trained model is downloaded and loaded when you run the main.py.
 You can provide the dataset path you wish to fine tune your models on when running the command below.

 - Run main.py with the command, this will prune the model and fine tune it on the dataset you provided.